 ,” which invited faculty, staff, and students from across Yale University to discuss the how to address environmental justice in the classroom, challenges and opportunities in discussing issues like race and ethnicity, and the relationship between academic and activism.

-DeBernardo joined the F&ES community in 2004 and assumed the role of assistant dean in 2012, where she has overseen the Registrar’s Office, the Career Development Office, and the F&ES Doctoral Office.
+DeBernardo joined the F&ES community in 2004 and assumed the role of assistant dean in 2012, where she has overseen the Registrar’s Office, the Office of Career and Professional Development, and the F&ES Doctoral Office.
 She will retire this summer.

 During her tenure, she has become one of the most beloved members of the F&ES community — or, as one of her nominators said, “an instrumental part of the glue that binds our community together.”